ravibandari68/CKAD_prep/Multi_container_pods.md

 ```

 Here, the content-generator container creates an HTML file that the web-server container serves using NGINX.
 Both containers are integral to the application's functionality and operate collaboratively.

+<h3>Init Containers: </h3>

+A Pod can have multiple containers running apps within it, but it can also have one or more init containers, which are run before the app containers are started.

+> If a Pod's init container fails, the kubelet repeatedly restarts that init container until it succeeds.